lrvideckis/yahtzee-max-expected-score/README.md

 Calculating expected values, should take 3-4 seconds...
 Finished in 3.21408 seconds.

 The maximum expected score for a single Yahtzee round is 229.63850 points.
-This is low as the program doesn't consider multiple yahtzees, or the +35 point bonus for scoreing >= 63 points in the top section.
+This is lower than the true value as the program doesn't consider multiple yahtzees (each worth 100 points), or the +35 point bonus for scoring >= 63 points in the top section.

 enter in score for ones (or -1 for not filled yet).............. -1 enter in score for twos (or -1 for not filled yet).............. -1